sameer-j/Hackerrank/README.md

-# hackerrank_practice
+# Hackerrank
-Code from hackerrank practice
+Code from hackerrank practice and competition